BlueBrain/circuit-build/doc/source/tutorial.rst

     sm sbatch

-This would create three sbatch scripts to be executed on BlueGene (see the next section):
+This would create three sbatch scripts to be executed in batch mode (see the next section):

 ::